 About Time: You Discovered the Best New Health ProductsBy Gemma Perlin

 If you’re in need of a strong dose of some healthy lovin’, we’ve tried and tested all the products below.
+And if you’re on a diet, try this.
 And we can confirm, they’ll perk you up in no time.

 What: DNAFit Test (from £99)